lastcastleofbowser/castlepass/README.md

 To help solve this problem I decided to create CastlePass, a fortress for your passwords!

 CastlePass stores all your passwords in one place, securely.
-It can generate customised passwords and allows users to view, search and edit their passwords all in one place.
+It can generate customised passwords and allows users to view, edit and delete their passwords all in one place.
 Generated passwords must be a minimum of 6 characters and can include lowercase and uppercase letters, numbers and special characters.

 # Features
 - User registration and log in
 - Add, edit and delete passwords
-- Search all your passwords
 - Customise generated passwords by length, letter case, numbers and special characters
 - Toggle password visibility for security
 - Quick password-to-clipboard copy